YesCT/business-applications/README.md

 Note:
 - cathy: one the keys to the success of the core mentoring public, is that we used the most public chat channel #drupal.
-- talk in a public chatroom, even when you are in the same place in person
+- talk in a public chatroom, even when you are in the same physical place other people
   - move private conversations to public channels, make new public sub-topic channels to help manage the increase in chatter
-  - helps to avoid people repeating themselves
+  - talking in public helps to avoid people repeating themselves
-  - do thanks in those public channels also, points, karma or kudos are nice
+  - do thanks in those public channels also, points, karma or kudos are nice, this helps others see what actions are appreciated, and more people will do things that others should repeat.